roberts-sandbox/test-realist/_posts/2012-02-01-managing-sideways.md

 Do not confuse loyalty and friendship.
 Friends can act dutifully for one another.
 Loyalty to an ideal can bind enemies.
-On the other hand, friends can often treat one another badly.
+On the other hand, friends can treat one another badly.
 Loyalists can betray one another but not the ideal.

 Creating loyalty requires only one ingredient: sincerity.
 You don't have to